 Then, you spot it…

-The colour is unforgettable, the print begs to be noticed, or the texture screams at you to get right on over there and touch it!
+The colour is unforgettable, the print begs to be noticed, or the texture screams at you to get right on over there and fondle it!

 You’re unable to deny the siren call, so you go over.

-And you touch it.
+And you fondle it.
 And it is confirmed: You’re in love!
 And you must have some even if you have absolutely no idea what you’ll make with it.

 Please place your hands in the air.
 Now, take a deep breath in and a deep breath out.
 And step away from that bolt!